 The nearest local Accident & Emergency departments are:

-Ludlow Community Hospital
+Ludlow Community Hospital and MIU

 Ludlow Community Hospital is in southwest Shropshire and currently has 24 beds (although there is capacity to increase this to 40).
 The hospital provides in-patient services for patients who need hospital care but do not need admission into an acute (main) hospital.